kyrylo0605/wordpress/wp-content/plugins/woocommerce-multilingual/readme.txt

 * WooCommerce Variation Swatches and Photos compatibility to translate attributes
 * Fix related product displays in all languages
 * Added compatibility with Yikes Custom Product Tabs

-= 4.4.2.1 =
-* Fix error while updating product

-= 4.4.2 =
-* Woocommerce Product addons fix notice with old global addons
-* Fix error with WPML Translation management < 2.8.0 in combination with updated WPML core to 3.2.0
-* Fix Composite products error on orders page

-= 4.4.1 =
-* Fixed catalog visibility not updating
-* Fix fatal error with Composite products
-* Fix fatal error with Woocommerce Product Addons
-* Removed options from WCML/Settings for handling Products translation since this can now be done with the post-switcher implemented in WPML 4.2.0
-* Fix fatal error when bundle product is false
-* Fix empty cart error with enabled option to clean cart when switching currency
-* Fixed issue with trailing comma in product gallery handling

 = 4.4.0 =
 * Added the ability to associate BACS accounts with currencies